sandsmark/sandsmark/README.md

  - [quasselpwdumper](https://github.com/sandsmark/quasselpwdumper), dumps your quassel password from your config file. forgot my password at some point so I wrote this.
  - [quassel-sqlite-merge](https://github.com/sandsmark/quassel-sqlite-merge), script to merge in an old quassel sqlite database into a postgresql database.
  - [unfuckify](https://github.com/sandsmark/unfuckify), makes c++ code using `auto` readable, i. e. unfucks it.
 I think this is what the kids call "opinionated".
+ - [Vector-cmdline-tools](https://github.com/sandsmark/Vector-cmdline-tools), tools to work with the Anki Vector robot.
+Porting to Qt Bluetooth to make it work on Linux (and maybe Windows).
+ - [Steamless](https://github.com/sandsmark/Steamless), SteamStub remover, command line version.

 Machine Learning™-ish
 ------------------